Lethea/ant-media-react-publish-play-example/README.md

-## Ant Media React Publish Play App

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 # ant-media-react-publish-play-example

 This project is a basic example that how you embed the ant javascript sdk to the react app.